ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
-If not provided, Mail Receivers MUST NOT generate failure reports.
+If the tag is not provided, Mail Receivers MUST NOT generate failure reports for the domain.
 See Section 9.5 for additional considerations.

-Herr (ed) & Levine (ed)    Expires 27 May 2022                 [Page 23]

-Internet-Draft                  DMARCbis                   November 2021

    sp:  Domain Owner Assessment Policy for all subdomains (plain-text;
       OPTIONAL).
 Indicates the message handling preference the Domain